Last Updated: April 16, 2019

 To learn how to control functional cookies via your individual browser setting, see the Browser Settings section below.

 To opt out of data collection by Google Analytics, you can download and install a browser add-on which is available here.
-See the list of cookies below for reference.
+See the list of cookies below for more information.

-Below is a list of cookies that are used or may be used to improve your browsing activity in our website and in the Services, as updated by Highspot from time to time.
+Below is a list of cookies that are used, or may be used, to improve your browsing activity in our Services, as updated by Highspot from time to time.

 |(This cookie has no name or value set)||Facebook tracking cookie||Targeting|